19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (C) the spouse has complied with the requirements of section 15(2A), (6), (7B) or (8A);

-(D) the minimum sum set aside by the spouse under section 15(6) has been exhausted on account of withdrawals made by the spouse under section 15(7), the payment by the spouse of a premium referred to in section 27L(1) or (1A), or both; or
+(D) the spouse’s minimum sum has been exhausted on account of withdrawals made by the spouse under section 15(7), the payment by the spouse of a premium referred to in section 27L(1) or (1A), or both; or

 [18/2009 wef 01/09/2009]

 [22/2010 wef 01/01/2011]

+[Act 20 of 2011 wef 30/12/2011]

 (E) the spouse satisfies any of the grounds for withdrawals under section 15(2)(b) or (c); and